 Jim Tillotson started The Odd Book with Wayne Swift and Dick Gifford in July 1977.
 After ten years of valuable partnership he continued on his own with the knowledgeable assistance of Nancy Lewis and then John Kavanagh.

 Prior to his involvement with the store Jim worked as a field archaeologist.
 His primary focus was historic archaeology as conducted by Parks Canada.
 He considers himself fortunate to have had brief forays into the prehistoric archaeology of Newfoundland.
 As a bookseller he often imagines himself as a literary archaeologist.
 The habit of close examination and attention to detail, still leads to the discovery of treasures.

 James Gow, aka Jim 2.0, joined The Odd Book staff in 2009, and purchased the business in 2017.
-From the time he was allowed to cut his own hair he has been close to the second hand book trade: as a buyer of obscure volumes for research, and as a seller of uncommon titles in-person to dealers and via the internet.
-Having travelled, worked, and studied widely, he holds the Certificat de Scolarité from L’École Biblique Jerusalem, an M.A. from St. John’s College Santa Fe, and a PhD from the University of Wales.
-Though he has lectured on classical religion, mythology, aesthetics and epistemology, his most longstanding research interest is the writings of Laurence Sterne in their contemporary contexts.
-His book on that, eagerly awaited by nearly tens of scholars, should be out sometime this millennium.
-Jim is an eternally grateful member of the legendary Colorado Antiquarian Book Seminar class of 2016.
+He holds the Certificat de Scolarité from L’École Biblique Jerusalem, an M.A. from St. John’s College Santa Fe, a PhD from the University of Wales, and is a grateful member of the legendary Colorado Antiquarian Book Seminar class of 2016.